pwcberry/pwcberry.github.io/_posts/2018-07-24-nodejs-streams.md

 Using the library [`csv-streamify`]() I convert the buffers into objects that represent the decompressed CSV rows.
 The properties of each object correspond to the columns that are defined in the first row of the CSV file.

 Once I have the raw data as JavaScript objects, I define a custom class that extends the `Transform` stream class to convert the CSV objects into the data structures I need for my application.
-I have also defined a custom `Writable` to output the data as JSON.
-Thus the code that performs the work looks like this:
+I have also defined a custom `Writable` - `JsonWriter` - to output the data as JSON.
+Thus the code to perform the work looks like this:

 ```javascript
 const fs = require("fs");